projecthamster/hamster-gtk/README.rst

 First Steps
 ------------
-* Install dependencies (on debian if using virtualenvwrapper):
-  ``apt-get install virtualenvwrapper python-gi gir1.2-gtk-3.0 libglib2.0-dev
+* Install dependencies (on debian if using virtualenvwrapper): install virtualenvwrapper python-gi gir1.2-gtk-3.0 libglib2.0-dev libgtk-3-dev``.
-  libgtk-3-dev``.
   If you use python 3, you will need ``python3-gi`` instead.
 * Create new virtual env: ``mkvirtualenv hamster-gtk``